Fever in Babies

 - Dress your baby in a light layer of clothes.

-- If your doctor says it is OK, you can give your baby children's Tylenol or ibuprofen (Advil or Motrin).
+- If your doctor says it is OK, you can give your baby either children's Tylenol or ibuprofen (Advil or Motrin).
 Never give babies aspirin for a fever because of the risk for a rare but potentially dangerous condition called Reye's syndrome.
-Also, do not give a baby under 6 months of age Advil, Motrin, or other medicines that contain ibuprofen.
-Be sure to ask your doctor about the dosage and read the package instructions before giving your baby a fever lowering medicine.
+Also, do not give a baby under age 6 months Advil, Motrin, or other medicines that contain ibuprofen.
+Be sure to ask your doctor about the dosage and read the package instructions before giving your baby a fever-reducing medicine.

 If you are concerned about your baby's fever, call your health care provider for advice and reassurance.